 Verona has a long culinary tradition.
-Among his most famous dishes we mention the “gnocchi”, a classic of Veronese cuisine.
+Among his most famous dishes, we mention the “gnocchi”, a classic of Veronese cuisine.
 The dough is prepared with white flour, potatoes and eggs.
 The dressing obviously changes, from the sauce to the sugar and cinnamon.
 The “pearà”, boiled beef with grated bread sauce, broth, ox marrow and plenty of pepper.
-The “pastissada de caval”, horse meat stew that accompanies the gnocchi.
+The “pastissada de caval”, a horse meat stew that accompanies the gnocchi.
 The “paparele”, tagliatelle with peas and beans.
 Also try the “Renga de Parona” of Verona, based on anchovies.
-Among the desserts there is the “Pandoro”, known all over the world.
+Among the desserts, there is the “Pandoro”, known all over the world.
 Pandoro is the typical Veronese sweet for Christmas.
 Soft, cone-shaped trunk with star-shaped reliefs usually with eight points.
 It has a delicate flavor and a smell of vanilla, an intense golden color and is served with a sprinkling of icing sugar.
 Created at the end of the 19th century, it derives from the “Pan de Oro” (golden bread) which was served on the tables of the rich Venetians since the Middle Ages and which the Veronese ate at Christmas.
 The pandoro was officially born in 1894, from the idea of the pastry chef Domenico Melegatti.

 It should not be forgotten that Verona is also famous for the production of wines, such as Bardolino wine or Valpolicella.